djey47/tduf/src/markdown/README.md

 ### What's new?
 * (CLI) Intro interface has been removed as it's not used.
-It has been replaced with `help` command.
+It has been replaced with `help` command
 * (CLI) `logs`: new command to display all log files in default editor
+* (CLI) `settings`: new command to open TDUF settings file in default editor.

 * (CLI/FileTool) jsonify: verbose mode now displays dumped items during parsing (not only after succesful parsing)
 * (CLI/FileTool) jsonify: adds access key to repeated item in new meta section
-* (CLI/FileTool) jsonify/applyjson: support remaining bytes
+* (CLI/FileTool) jsonify/applyjson: support remaining bytes.

 * (Library/Files) 2DM files preliminary support (thanks to Speeder, Lean and TDUZoqqer)
 * (Library/Files) Global and field comment support [WIKI](https://github.com/djey47/tduf/wiki/Reverse-Engineering-Structure)